-Many districts are determined to increase the reading proficiency of their students.
+Many districts are determined to increase the reading, writing, and communication proficiency of their students.
 Early reading (PK to third grade) is a particular focus area, as it is commonly understood that students need to learn to read by third grade so they’ll be ready to “read to learn.”
 Schools must meet the needs of students at different levels of reading and writing.
 To achieve this aim, teachers need access to effective ELA curricula and proven interventions for struggling readers, as well as suitable instructional strategies to support all students.
 They also need ways to help parents support reading at home.

 “One of the first problems of practice that we talked about with instructional coaches was teaching the skills of close reading in disciplinary content areas…we've got problems with our literacy scores… So how do we teach [disciplinary content area teachers] how to teach literacy in their content areas?”

-Literacy topic page - From Digital Promise, this page provides an introduction and key findings from the research on the learning and teaching of reading and writing, including links to additional resources
+Literacy topic page - From Digital Promise, this page provides an introduction and key findings from the research on the learning and teaching of reading and writing, including links to additional resources.

-Reading PK-3 model - From Digital Promise, a research-driven, holistic representation of all of the critical variables that affect how PK-3rd graders learn to read, including proven instructional strategies
+Reading PK-3 model - From Digital Promise, a research-driven, holistic representation of all of the critical variables that affect how PK-3rd graders learn to read, including proven instructional strategies.

-Literacy 4-6 model - From Digital Promise, a research-driven, holistic representation of all of the critical variables that affect how 4th-6th graders learn literacy, including proven instructional strategies
+Literacy 4-6 model - From Digital Promise, a research-driven, holistic representation of all of the critical variables that affect how 4th-6th graders learn literacy, including proven instructional strategies.

 Supporting Research-based Personalization for Reading Success - From Digital Promise, this report provides an overview of the learning sciences research in early reading.